 Are you interested in working with a mentor?

 If you are motivated to make a difference in your financial well-being and committed to achieving your short and long term financial goals, working with a mentor can help you put into practice what you have learned in the five-part money management series.
 Your mentor can provide you with encouragement and support as you establish your financial goals and work through the action steps necessary to accomplish them.
 At your initial meeting, you and your mentor will get to know each other and work together to complete your Financial Mentoring Plan.
 Additional meetings will focus on setting and reviewing your goals and identifying the steps and resources needed to achieve them.
 Mentees should expect to communicate regularly with their mentor and attend all scheduled meetings.
 Mentees are expected to take steps toward reaching their goals between meetings with their mentor.

-If you're interested in becoming a mentor, working with a mentor, or receiving more information about the mentoring program, please contact Jerri by email at firstname.lastname@example.org or by phone at (515) 268-5142.
+If you'd like to work with a mentor or receive more information about the mentoring program, please contact Moriah by email at firstname.lastname@example.org or by phone at (515) 268-5142.